Razashah01/ai-bootcamp/week1/project1-churn-predictor/README.md

 ## App Preview

 ## SHAP Explainability

-The app generates a SHAP waterfall chart for each prediction, explaining why the model predicted churn or no churn for a specific customer.
-Red bars push the prediction toward churn, blue bars push it away.
-The chart shows the top features driving each individual prediction — making the model transparent and interpretable.
+The app generates a SHAP waterfall chart for each prediction.
+This chart explains **why** the model predicted churn or no-churn for a specific customer:

+- **Red bars** → features pushing the prediction toward churn
+- **Blue bars** → features pushing the prediction away from churn

+This makes the model transparent and easier to trust.
 <img src="assets/shap.png" width="700" alt="SHAP Chart">